Under the Dome (film): Governmental reactions

 Under the Dome being aired via the People’s Daily Online—the flagship website of the Chinese Communist Party—indicated that the documentary may have received official support, and been facilitating government environmental policy or speaking for official interests.
 As a former China Central Television (CCTV) anchorwoman and investigative journalist, Chai Jing had access to resources and gained support from both official web-channels and experts from the Ministry of Environmental Protection and the National Energy Administration.
 After the release, government officials also held a positive attitude towards the documentary.
 On March 1, 2015, China's new Minister of Environmental Protection, Chen Jining, praised the documentary as "worthy of admiration" just after the release in an inaugural news conference with Chinese reporters in Beijing.
 He compared it with Rachel Carson's book of 1962, Silent Spring, which is said to have given impetus to the environmental movement in the United States.
 He also declared, “I think this work has an important role in promoting public awareness of environmental health issues, so I’m particularly pleased about this event.”
 Moreover, Chinese leader Xi Jinping declared in his own address to the Chinese National People's Congress meeting on March 6 that, "We are going to punish, with an iron hand, any violators who destroy the ecology or the environment, with no exceptions."

-However, four days after the release, Under the Dome was censored and taken down from social media by the Publicity Department of the Chinese Communist Party, reflecting the fraught political climate surrounding environmental discourse in China.
-Scholars have noted the contradiction between the state’s initial support and its later censorship of the film, citing this as evidence of ideological tension within the party’s messaging on ecological modernization (Golley, 2016; Stern, 2016).”
+However, four days after the release, Under the Dome was censored and taken down from social media by the Publicity Department of the Chinese Communist Party, the same media hierarchy which supported the production of the documentary.
 It was said that this abrupt ban was because that the central government was faced with the pressure of public perception seeing smog as an urgent and serious problem, and fear of collective reaction online that asked for major changes in relevant legislation.
 After the ban, some media outlets believed that Chen Jining intentionally avoided talking about Under the Dome in his first press conference while still emphasizing the achievements accomplished by the government regarding environmental issues, as well as appealing to the people on their own responsibilities to reduce the smog.
 He did not mention the circumstances around the CNPC or other state-owned enterprises.

 The documentary also cast former General Secretary of the Chinese Communist Party, Jiang Zemin, in a negative light, prioritizing national GDP-increasing policies that damaged the environment.
-State-owned enterprises such as PetroChina and Sinopec, which are both guilty of environmental destruction, both greatly prospered under those ill economic policies, which were addressed in this film.
+State-owned enterprises such as PetroChina and Sinopec, who are both guilty of environmental destruction, both greatly prospered under those ill economic policies, which were addressed in this film.

-Public Awareness and Risk Perception

-A 2021 empirical study involving 523 Beijing residents found that exposure to the documentary significantly raised risk perception of air pollution—yet it did not necessarily increase factual knowledge.